Heavy-Duty Equipment Results

 Voucher Enhancements:

-Additional Funding for Small Business or in a Disadvantaged and Low-Income Communities:
+Additional Funding for Small Business or deployment in Disadvantaged and Low-Income Communities:

 Equipment or conversion kit purchased by a small business or those located within a disadvantaged community (DAC) or low-income community for the full project participation period may qualify for an additional 25 % voucher enhancement.